This information is available as a Word Document or PDF Document

 Transferring from Personal Independence Payment (PIP) to Adult Disability Payment

-Social Security Scotland are in the process of transferring current Personal Independence Payment claimants in Scotland, to Adult Disability Payment.
-This process should be complete by the end of 2025.
-You will be transferred to Adult Disability Payment automatically; you do not need to fill in an application form.
+Social Security Scotland are transferring people who receive Personal Independence Payment in Scotland onto Adult Disability Payment; they aim to complete this process by the end of 2025.
+The process is automatic and you do not need to fill in an application form.
 When your benefit is being transferred, you will receive a letter from Social Security Scotland to let you know.
+You will be transferred over to Adult Disability Payment at the same rate, with no breaks in payment.
+Your claim will be reviewed soon after that to confirm which rate of Adult Disability Payment you are entitled to.

 Transferring from Disability Living Allowance (DLA) to Adult Disability Payment